A safety razor is a great choice for any man, thanks to the guard beneath the blade edge that helps prevent major gashes while shaving.

 It is considered to be one of the best traditional shaving tools that provide a much closer shave.
 The sharper blade delivers a smooth shave and helps you avoid razor burns, nicks, cuts, and skin irritation.

 It is indeed an amazing shaving tool.
-But, you have most likely wondered how often to change safety razor blade.
+But, you have most likely wondered how long does a safety razor blade last and how often to change safety razor blade.

 You have probably tried to use a single razor multiple times until it started tugging on your skin, causing nicks and cuts.
 This is bad and can easily expose your skin to bacteria and irritation.